Nitrokey/nitrokey-websmartcard/README.md

    importing and utilization of existing keys.

-4. **OpenPGP Card Interface**: The OpenPGP Card interface is integrated to facilitate the implementation of OpenPGP.js with the support of a hardware Secure Element, ensuring secure operations for this Javascript library.
+4. **OpenPGP Card Interface**: The OpenPGP Card interface is integrated to facilitate the implementation of OpenPGP.js with the support of a hardware Secure Element, ensuring secure operations for this JavaScript library.

 5. **Support for USB, NFC, and Web Browsers**: Nitrokey WebSmartCard is designed to seamlessly work with WebSmartCard-compliant devices via USB and NFC connections.
 Furthermore, it offers compatibility with standard web browsers, enabling broad